NicolasDewae/worstCompany/README.md

 > **Warning**
-> ## A Google update made it obsolete.
-I'm actually fixing it (problem with scroll bar not found)
+> ## After a Google update, worstCompany is functionnal again (11/01/2023).
+Have fun !

 # WorstCompany